“This quorum is called to order!” Rodney almost had to shout to make himself be heard over the top of the noise that his people were putting out.

 When he had gotten sucked into the mess that was the SGC, he had found that the whole base was so far out of compliance on DADT that it was insanely lax compared to his previous few duty stations.
 The whole attitude could be traced back to some really fascinating shenanigans that were only hinted at in the reports that he had access to.

-But there was the SGC’s habit of ignoring the fact that DADT existed and then there was flaunting the mess wholesale.
+But there was the SGC’s habit of ignoring the fact that DADT existed and then there was flaunting the regulation wholesale.
 He was far too certain that the Expedition was going to get back in contact with Earth to let the whole wretched directive be forgotten.
 Plus he had eight soldiers who he had just pissed off and one who was pissed off to the max at everyone.
-So it wasn’t outside the realm of the possible that one of them would be an asshole.
+So it wasn’t outside the realm of the possibility that one of them would be an asshole.
 Until they heard otherwise from General O’Neill that it had been repealed, DADT was the order of the day.

 In other words; discretion, discretion, discretion.
 He was so going to have to teach the two of them that skill.